 Chiropractic Care Q & A

-1. Are spinal adjustments are painful?
+1. Are spinal adjustments painful?

 2. Are Chiropractors real doctors?

 Yes.
 Chiropractors, in addition to undergraduate studies, have to endure several years of rigorous training in their field.
 Upon completion of their training program, chiropractors must also complete hundreds of hours of clinical practice under a licensed chiropractor.
-To become licensed, chiropractors must test and register with their state board of Chiropractic, similar to medical doctors.
+To become licensed, chiropractors must test and register with their state board of chiropractic, similar to medical doctors.
 Chiropractors attend schools which are accredited by the U.S. Department of Education.

 3. Isn’t Chiropractic costly?

-When compared with Western medical care, Chiropractic is far less expensive.
+When compared with Western medical care, chiropractic is far less expensive.
 In cases of worker’s compensation, chiropractic care can cost half as much as traditional medical care, and it treats the source of the problem instead of just the pain.
 Because of this, in the long run, patients often end up needing less chiropractic care than traditional Western medicine.